Always End With The Beginning In Mind

 Create a succession plan that allows your business to continue to prosper beyond you and remember you can exit too early or too late but waiting until the time is just right, is fool’s gold.
 Most of all, be fearless.

-About the Author Donald White is a well-regarded speaker, having spoken widely on a variety of financial, as well as non-financial, topics in both industry and public forms.
+Donald White is a well-regarded speaker, having spoken widely on a variety of financial, as well as non-financial, topics in both industry and public forms.
 He has spoken at five MDRT annual meetings and is a qualifying and life MDRT member.
 Mr. White is also an author of three books- Building a Great Business and Legacy Planning and his most recent Always End With The Beginning In Mind.
 Donald lives in Stuart, Florida.